|Style||Fully Escorted & Guided

 Admire the French architecture in the exquisite Recoleta neighborhood, including the beautiful Cemetery of La Recoleta, where Evita Peron is buried.
 It is one of many ironies of this complex city that Evita, heroine of the poor, is buried in the city's most elegant (and expensive) section.
 Breakfast provided.

-Optional Excursion: Tonight, take advantage of an optional dinner, complete with an exciting performance of the tango, Argentina's passionate national dance, which originated in Buenos Aires from Spanish and African influences.
+Optional Excursion: Dinner & Tango Show.
+Tonight, take advantage of an optional dinner, complete with an exciting performance of the tango, Argentina's passionate national dance, which originated in Buenos Aires from Spanish and African influences.
 This optional excursion can only be purchased locally.

 Day 11: Buenos Aires.
 Enjoy your final day in Argentina at leisure for last-minute shopping or relaxation.
 We recommend a stroll through the colorful streets and shops around your hotel to scout the amazing bargains that will make shopping for souvenirs (and that gorgeous leather bag) a pleasure.
 Later this evening, bid farewell to South America and transfer to the airport for your return overnight flight back to Miami.
+The hotel check-out time will be 12:00pm (noon), late check-out is available for a supplement (See Dates & Prices).
 Breakfast provided.